The Perfect Day Trip to Salzburg from Vienna

 Augustiner Brau

-Your final stop on your Salzburg day trip from Vienna is the Augustiner Brau brewery, a traditional Austrian brewery that is a fantastic experience indeed!
+Your final stop on your Salzburg day trip is the Augustiner Brau brewery, a traditional Austrian brewery that is a fantastic experience indeed!
 This massive beer hall consists of thousands of seats and an expansive beer garden to enjoy the warmer months in.

 You queue to pay for your beer (one kind available in 300ml, 500ml and 1-litre quantities), pick up a ceramic stein, wash it out at the communal taps and then bring your stein to the barman where he will fill up your beer.